ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 ```

 In order, here is what they do:
-- The identity function that takes anything, returns it unchanged
+- The identity function that takes anything, returns it unchanged.
-- The square function takes an integer, returns its square
+- The square function takes an integer, returns its square.
 - A function taking two strings, returning their concatenation, with a space character in between
-- A function taking a list, returning `None` if the list is empty, and the tail of the list otherwise
+- A function taking a list, returning `None` if the list is empty, and the tail of the list otherwise.

 ### Defining Global Functions